SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

 \subsubsection{The Hierarchical Adaptive Gating Mechanism}

-Before entering the decoder backbone, pre-fused skip connections ($\mathbf{f}_i$) first undergo hierarchical gating refinement.
-It implements top-down feature modulation by a set of `Lesion Gate' modules.
-A module utilizes a skip connection along with a guidance signal ($\mathbf{g}$) from a more semantically abstract layer to compute a spatial attention gate, $\mathbf{S}_{\text{gate}}$:
+To refine the features before they reach the decoder, we incorporate a Hierarchical Gating mechanism which performs top-down feature modulation to refine the pre-fused skip connections ($\mathbf{f}_i$).
+This is achieved through a series of \texttt{LesionGate} modules.
+As formulated in (\ref{eq:gate_signal}) and (\ref{eq:gated_skip}), each module takes a skip connection and a guidance signal from a deeper, more semantically abstract layer to compute a spatially-refined, gated feature map, $\mathbf{f}_{i,\text{gated}}$.